 SAGAL: With your fist.

 SAGAL: Oh, I understand.
-So what I love is that you introduced this story by saying that Will Smith broke your hand and it turns out he broke your hand by standing there while you attempted to hit him.
+So what I love is that you said this, you introduced this story by saying that Will Smith broke your hand, and it turns out he broke your hand by standing there while you attempted to hit him.

-SAGAL: So I guess we understand why it took ten years between the "Men in Black" movies.
+SAGAL: So I guess we understand why it took 10 years between the "Men in Black" movies.
 You had to recover from your injuries.

 PAULA POUNDSTONE: It sounds like the only solace you have is your fake horse.

-SONNENFELD: You know, the fake horse, it's just fantastic.
-In fact, it's something that you're making of fun of but you would be jealous and wish you had one.
+SONNENFELD: You know, the fake horse has been - it's just fantastic.
+In fact it's something that you're making fun of, but you would be jealous and wish you had one.

 POUNDSTONE: Oh, I am.